Phenomenological Aspects of TeV Scale Alternative Left-Right Model: Abstract

 \section{Abstract}

-We revisit the alternative left-right symmetric model, motivated by superstring-inspired $E_6$ model.
+We revisit the alternative left-right symmetric model, motivated by the superstring-inspired $E_6$ model.
 We systematically analyze the constraints imposed by theoretical and experimental bounds on the parameter space of this class of models.
-We perform a comprehensive analysis of the Higgs sector and show that three neutral CP-even and two CP-odd Higgs bosons in addition to two charged Higgs bosons can be light, of ${\cal O}(100)$ GeV.
-We emphasise that the predictions of this model for the signal strengths of Higgs decays are consistent with the standard model expectations.
+We perform a comprehensive analysis of the Higgs sector and show that three neutral $CP$-even and two $CP$-odd Higgs bosons in addition to two charged Higgs bosons can be light, of ${\cal O}(100)$ GeV.
+We emphasize that the predictions of this model for the signal strengths of Higgs decays are consistent with the standard model expectations.
 We also explore discovery signatures of the exotic down-type quark, which is one of the salient predictions of this model.